SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 7 Best Aviation Lagging Indicators in Aviation SMS

-Lagging indicators are an extremely important element of system performance monitoring in aviation safety management systems (SMS).
+Lagging indicators are an essential element of system performance monitoring in aviation safety management systems (SMS).
 Safety professionals and accountable executives should become familiar with lagging indicators as these managers are responsible for regularly reviewing organizational safety performance and detecting substandard safety performance.

 Lagging indicators show the historical performance of your aviation SMS implementation.
 They answer 3 essential questions about safety in your risk management program: